Soy Sauce 101

 October 18, 2016 • Posted in Cook, Eat, Japan,

-Born and raised in Japan, soy sauce is something that was always on our family table.
+Having been born and raised in Japan, soy sauce is something that was always on our family table.
 It was used in almost every dish and was a part of my life, just the like air you breathe.
 So I never paid attention to how soy sauce was made or how different varieties existed.
 To me, soy sauce was soy sauce.

 History of Japanese Soy Sauce

-I've always been intrigued by tradition that are hundreds or thousands of years old and is still used by everyone today.
+I've always been intrigued by traditions that are hundreds or thousands of years old and still used by everyone today.
 That means what it was back then is still needed and still enriches people's lives today.
 These traditions are usually made with natural materials because synthetic materials were not available back then.
 How amazing it is that nature is designed to fulfill our needs so perfectly and timelessly.

-What makes it confusing is that there are many different types of soy sauces sold on the market yet many people think all soy sauces are the same and don't know the difference.
-Soy sauce tastes very different depending on the type and a brand.
-Here are the three main types of soy sauces widely available in the United States; regular soy sauce, Tamari soy sauce, and HVP soy sauce.
+What makes it confusing is that there are many different types of soy sauces sold on the market — yet many people think all soy sauces are the same and don't know the difference.
+Soy sauce tastes very different depending on the type and brand you're using.
+Here are the three main types of soy sauce widely available in the United States: regular soy sauce, Tamari Soy Sauce, and hydrolyzed vegetable protein soy sauce (HVP soy sauce).

-Regular soy sauce vs. Tamari vs. HVP soy sauce
+Regular Soy Sauce vs. Tamari vs. HVP Soy Sauce

+1.)
 Regular Soy Sauce

+2.)
 Tamari Soy Sauce

+3.)
 HVP Soy Sauce (Hydrolyzed Vegetable Protein soy sauce)

 The best way to distinguish a particular type of soy sauce at a store is to read the ingredient list on the label.
 The main difference between regular soy sauce and Tamari soy sauce is the proportion of soybeans and wheat.
-If you are on a gluten-free diet, make sure to choose a Tamari soy sauce brand which is made with all soybeans as some Tamari soy sauce brands contain wheat.
+If you are on a gluten-free diet, make sure to choose a Tamari soy sauce brand that is made with all soybeans, as some Tamari soy sauce brands contain wheat.
 If you see hydrolyzed vegetable protein or hydrolyzed soy protein on the label, it is HVP soy sauce.

 Besides verifying a type of soy sauce, there are other factors you should consider in order to choose a good soy sauce.

-Choosing A Good Soy Sauce
+Choosing a Good Soy Sauce